Why does the sewing machine no longer make stitches?

 Every 5 hours of use

-Movement levels,
+Movement bearings,

 presser foot shaft

-Check the manual for the points of
+Check the manual for points of

 specific lubrication